f1kidd/Econ184/Readme.md

 **-------Empirical Project Due------**

-[^1]: Courtesy of Dr. Guy McHendry, Creighton University.
-[^2]: Mask policies are subject to change following state/university masking guidelines and/or public health risk assessments based on the precautionary principle.
 [^3]: There has been extensive research on the return to education on earnings and non-wage outcomes.
 See, e.g., Card (1999 Handbook of Labor Economics) and Oreopoulos and Salvanes (2011 JEP).
 [^4]: Deschenes and Greenstone (2007 AER): the Economics Impacts of Climate Change.
 [^5]: Dell, Jones and Olken (2012 AEJ): Temperature Shocks and Economic Growth.